Things to Think About Before Your Floral Consultation

 Where are you getting married?
 If you’ve selected a place (venue) for your wedding, your florist will want a bit of information about the location to better determine the scale of an appropriate floral design.
 Do you want aisle flowers, altar arrangements, or centerpieces for the reception tables?
 How about flowers for the buffet, cake table, or cocktail reception?
 Is the location in a large hotel ballroom with high Victorian ceilings?
 Or, on a beach where the wind could cause concern for an arch or backdrop?
 These little details help your florist plan the appropriate design to scale and safeguard the installation of your wedding florals.
 You don’t need to know all these things before your consultation, but think about the options and share any pictures you have of what you envision.

 Who will be receiving your flowers?
 The day of your wedding can get quite busy, so we recommend you assign someone to be the point of contact for your florist.
 The person you assign, sometimes called the wedding coordinator, should know where and when to deliver and place the flowers.
 For example, does the bridal party have a photo session prior to the ceremony?
 If so, when and where is this location?

 What is your budget?
 No idea, because you have never planned a wedding?
 That’s okay but it’s helpful if you have done a little homework before we meet.
 Your flowers will generally be about 20% of your overall budget.
-(Venue, dress, photographer, music, food etc) My advice would be for you to obtain a VineLily bridal agreement, which includes full access to our design team, site-visit partnering with venue, floral design planning with an interactive vision board and day-of floral services.
+(Venue, dress, photographer, music, food, etc) My advice would be for you to obtain a VineLily bridal agreement, which includes full access to our design team, site-visit partnering with the venue, floral design planning with an interactive vision board, and day-of floral services.

 Now that you’re ready, BOOK YOUR WEDDING